Visiting the Centre

 We offer our visitors an individual workplace and access to the Hertie School’s library and research services.
 For PhD researchers, we additionally have a limited amount of travel funding available.
 Beyond that, the Centre expects visitors to bring their own funding.

 Are you interested in visiting the Centre?
 Please send an outline of your research project, a CV, and a brief letter of motivation indicating the proposed dates of your visit to freudlsperger[at]delorscentre[dot]eu.
 Applications for the Fall term (September through January) should be submitted before 1 June.
 For the Spring term (February through August), we expect you to apply before 1 November.

-Former Visiting Researcher
+Former and Current Visiting Researcher